Carlos Alcaraz likes to watch replays of his best shots, faces Stefanos Tsitsipas at French Open

 Elina Svitolina, participating in her first Slam since having a baby in October, made her way into the quarterfinals with a 6-4, 7-6 (5) win against No. 9 Daria Kasatkina, who was in the final four in Paris a year ago.
 Svitolina, who is from Ukraine, skipped the postmatch handshake against her Russian opponent because of the ongoing war; Kasatkina offered a thumbs-up to Svitolina.

-Svitolina goes up against the winner of Sunday's night match between No. 2 Aryna Sabalenka, the reigning Australian Open champion, and Sloane Stephens, who won the 2017 U.S. Open.
+Svitolina goes up against No. 2 Aryna Sabalenka, the reigning Australian Open champion.
+Sabalenka grabbed the first five games and the last nine points of a topsy-turvy 7-6 (5), 6-4 victory over 2017 U.S. Open champion Sloane Stephens at night.

+Just like after her third-round victory, Sabalenka, who is from Belarus, did not attend the traditional postmatch news conference.
+Instead, the tournament allowed her to speak with a member of the WTA's editorial staff.

+At media sessions following each of her first two matches in Paris, Sabalenka was asked about her stance on the war in Ukraine, which began in February 2022, when Russia invaded that country with help from Belarus.

 Two unseeded women will play each other in another quarterfinal: Anastasia Pavlyuchenkova, the 2021 runner-up at Roland Garros, and Karolina Muchova.